 Want to Go Abroad to Study?
 The Wrong Agent May Get You Deported

-Last week, 52 Indian students were deported from Georgia due to a problem with their visas.
+In April 2018, 52 Indian students were deported from Georgia due to a problem with their visas.
 These were first year medical students who had already paid Rs 5 lakh fees apart from Rs 1,25,000, which was the commission for the agent who had helped them with the admission process.

 After returning to India, these students frantically tried to contact the agent, who was not taking calls, to sort out the whole mess.
 They were concerned that since it was April, they can’t sit for the NEET (National Eligibility cum Entrance Test) exam back in India and the concerned embassy officials in Georgia had raised objections over their visas, thus, ruining their prospects.